GST distribution dispute: Change in state government

-By 2017 the existing system had resulted in a situation in which WA was paid approximately 34 cents for every dollar of GST raised.
-The next lowest share was received by New South Wales (NSW), who received approximately 88 cents in the dollar, with the highest sharing being the 466 cents to the dollar paid to the Northern Territory.
+By 2017 the existing system had resulted in a situation in which WA was paid approximately 34 per cent of its population share of the GST pool.
+The next lowest share was received by New South Wales (NSW), who received approximately 88 per cent of its population share, with the highest share being the approximately 466 per cent paid to the Northern Territory.

-The newly-elected McGowan Government in WA had been relying upon a GST payment of 38 cents to the dollar to help return the state budget to surplus by 2019–20 financial year.
-Although 34 cents in the dollar was an improvement on the 2016–17 rate of approximately 30 cents in the dollar, the reduction left the state with $241 million less than expected for the 2017–18 state budget.
+The newly elected McGowan Labor government in WA had been relying upon a GST payment of 38 per cent of its population share to help return the state budget to surplus by 2019–20 financial year.
+Although 34 per cent was an improvement on the 2016–17 rate of approximately 30 per cent, the reduction left the state with $241 million less than expected for the 2017–18 state budget.
 State treasurer Ben Wyatt called the situation a "joke" and requested a top-up payment of $226 million, claiming the state was "in the fourth year of what is effectively a domestic recession".
-Then-federal treasurer Scott Morrison said he would consider the request for additional payments.
-Government senator for WA Dean Smith also weighed in, calling HFE "terminally diseased".
+Members of the federal Liberal government weighed in, with treasurer Scott Morrison stating he would consider the request for additional payments, while senator Dean Smith labelled HFE "terminally diseased".

-However, Turnbull again stated that no floor would be introduced until WA's share had been raised to between 70 and 75 cents to the dollar under the HFE system, which was not projected to occur for at least four years.
-He added that no change could occur without the agreement of other states and territories, which Premier Mark McGowan claimed was false given the CGC was a federal body.
-Crossbench senator for Queensland Pauline Hanson said she would be happy to support a reduction in Queensland's payments to improve WA's share, but backtracked when asked to clarify her comments by the Queensland state government.
+However, Turnbull again stated that no floor would be introduced until WA's share had been raised to between 70 and 75 per cent of its population share under the HFE system, which was not projected to occur for at least four years.
+He added that no change could occur without the agreement of other states and territories, which WA Premier Mark McGowan asserted was false given the CGC was a federal body.
+One Nation senator Pauline Hanson said she would support a reduction in Queensland's payments to improve WA's share, but backtracked when asked to clarify her comments by the Queensland state government.